Motivating Kids to Be Active

 The best way for kids to get physical activity is by incorporating physical activity into their daily routine.
 Toddlers and preschoolers should play actively several times a day.
 Children 6 to 17 years should do 60 minutes or more physical activity daily.
 This can include free play at home, active time at school, and participation in classes or organized sports.

-Preschoolers: Preschoolers need play and exercise that helps them continue to develop important motor skills — kicking or throwing a ball, playing tag or follow the leader, hopping on one foot, riding a trike or bike with training wheels, freeze dancing, or running obstacle courses.
+Preschoolers: Preschoolers need play and exercise that helps them continue to develop important motor skills — kicking or throwing a ball, playing tag or follow the leader, hopping on one foot, riding a trike or bike with training wheels, or running obstacle courses.

 As kids learn basic skills and simple rules in the early school-age years, there might only be a few athletic standouts.
 As kids get older, differences in ability and personality become more apparent.
 Commitment and interest level often go along with ability, which is why it's important to find an activity that's right for your child.
 Schedules start getting busy during these years, but don't forget to set aside some time for free play.